Axosoft/Commit-Time-Tests/README.md

 4. Edit line 3 of the reset.css file and change license from none to MIT
 5. Change line 6 of ukdocs.yml from UNIX to index
 6. Answer prompt on movie.md file
+7. Checkout the 'feature' branch

 ### Test 1: Make a commit in the CLI

 1. Start your timer
-2. Launch the CLI
-3. Use the cd command to change directory to where your repo is located.
+2. In the CLI, use the cd command to change directory to where your repo is located.
 For example, I used `cd ~/Sites/Commit-Time-Test`
-4. Checkout the `feature` branch
-5. Stage changes from index.html, mkdocs.yml, and music.md using `git add` command
+3. Stage changes from index.html, mkdocs.yml, and music.md using `git add` command
-6. Commit changes using `git commit` command.
+4. Commit changes using `git commit` command.
           Commit message: "Personalized bio and fixed typo" Commit description: "Updated the name and bio in the index.html file, shared a favorite song, and changed GitCrack to GitKraken.
-7. Stop timer and write down duration.
+5. Stop timer and write down duration.